daganlarson/daganlarson/README.md

 - 👋 Hi, I’m @daganlarson
-- 🌱 I’m currently learning flutter and developing scheduling algorithms.
+- 🌱 I’m currently learning flutter and developing a scheduling algorithm.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on interesting ideas in math and physics.
-- 📫 How to reach me

 <!---
 daganlarson/daganlarson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.